-The Business Of Chemistry
+The business of chemistry

+The industry pays a high price for the mistakes it makes, and so it should.
+The data mentioned in the quiz are impressive, but we shouldn’t lose sight of the fact that getting it wrong has the potential to harm people and the environment.
+The chemical industry has a huge responsibility, and the level of accountability placed on it is probably greater than many other equally financially contributing industries.
+We must also accept that science is an iterative process, and we don’t know what we don’t know.
+In the case of Haber, he was helping feed the world with one hand and helping kill it with the other and doing so knowingly.
+In the case of chlorofluorocarbons, we were unknowingly creating a hole in the ozone layer.
+It took the industry two tries, but now it is selling substitutes that are both ozone-layer and climate-change friendly.

+I’d say the industry gets respect, but that is often overshadowed by any mistakes that it makes, which greatly affect public trust, sometimes irreparably.
+Chemistry is a very powerful science, not only because it explains why things are the way they are, but also because it offers the ability to make things, solve problems, and save lives.
+The chemical industry is at the core of these efforts.

-Views expressed on this page are those of the author and not necessarily those of ACS.
+Views expressed are those of the author and not necessarily those of ACS.

 Join the conversation